andylopezr/flixfix/README.md

 ## How to use

-The project is deployed on [AWS](http://ec2-54-91-233-8.compute-1.amazonaws.com/api/docs) you'll find all the endpoints that are available with documentation, please try them on!
+> The project is deployed on [AWS](http://ec2-54-91-233-8.compute-1.amazonaws.com/api/docs) you'll find all the endpoints that are available with documentation, please try them on!

+* <a href="http://ec2-54-91-233-8.compute-1.amazonaws.com/api/docs">Click here to access the API endpoints</a>

 > Movie creation example: